neonkingfr/silvercommerce-bulk-pricing/README.md

 The `BulkPricingGroup` can then be linked to products and all linked products will follow the pricing brackets.

-Finally, you can also link a `BulkPricingGroup` to a Product Category.
+You can also link a `BulkPricingGroup` to a Product Category.
 If you do this, all products in the slected categoy (AND its children) will have the pricing rules applied.

+#### Pricing Bands for ALL products in a group

+If you want all products in a group to apply for custom pricing (EG: you have 3 of Product X and 2 of Product Y), You have to tick the 'Apply Pricing To Any Combination Of Products In Group' checkbox, otherwise bulk pricing will only be applied to individual products in the group.

 NOTE: It is important to keep track of `BulkPricingGroup`'s applied to Products and Categories.
 You can get odd results if you accidentaly link multiple groups to the same product.